zhiyaol/deltakit/docs/guide/circuit_generation.md

 Some experiments explore `ISWAP` gates as the entangling gate.
 `ISWAP` circuits are generated differently, so you have to express your desire to use these gates directly at code construction (and not when compiling).

-Native `ISWAP` circuit generation is accessible using Deltakit cloud API.
+Native `ISWAP` circuit generation is accessible using Deltakit Cloud API.

 ```{code-cell} ipython3
 import stim